What to Bring (and What to Expect)

 Cell phones and other electronics:

-We embrace simple living and ask that you leave electronics behind.
+We embrace simple living and strongly encourage you leave your electronics behind.

-Chaperones are asked to bring cell phones to all their work sites in case the Director needs to reach the group.
+Chaperones are asked to have a cell phone with them at all times in case the Director needs to reach the group.
 All others are asked to not bring cellphones to sites.

 Very limited wireless internet is available, but due to the age and structure of the building, it is NOT reliable.